BREXIT | WHERE ARE WE NOW?

 UCD rights protect designs first disclosed in the EU for a period of 3 years of being made available to the public.

-After Brexit, UK nationals and businesses will still be able to benefit from UCD protection, but only if the designs in question were first made available in the EU.
+After exit day, UK nationals and businesses will still be able to benefit from UCD protection, but only if the designs in question were first made available in the EU.

 European patents are not affected by Brexit.
 The UK remains a signatory of the European Patent Convention (EPC), which is not governed by EU law.
 A number of countries from outside the EU (such as Norway and Switzerland) are already members of the EPC.